-Most of all papal trips gather together people like David Gibson (RNS), Austen Ivereigh, Laurie Goodstein (NYT), John Thavis (CNS), Sylvia Poggioli (NPR) who are a credit to their craft and their news organizations and the readers they serve.
+Most of all, papal trips gather together people like David Gibson (RNS), Austen Ivereigh, Laurie Goodstein (NYT), John Thavis (CNS), Sylvia Poggioli (NPR).
+They are a credit to their craft and their news organizations and the readers they serve.

-At times, we know our Church better because theirs is a lens to our self-identity; as one aspect of modernity which we cannot escape, namely a public culture whereby the secular press provides the first and, in some cases, the only news reports read by our Church members.
+At times, we know our Church better because theirs is a lens to our self-identity, as one aspect of modernity which we cannot escape, a public culture.
+Whereby the secular press provides the first and, in some cases, the only news reports read by our Church members.

-For me the most competent examples of translating the pope for prime time were in New York City.
+For me, the most competent examples of translating the Pope for a prime time were in New York City.
 From his visit to the United Nations, the interfaith service at the 9/11 memorial, the visit to Harlem, and the Mass at Madison Square Garden.
-David Stern of DS Productions took a personal hand in developing the television productions for the Archdiocese of New York.
+David Stern of D.S.
+Productions took a personal hand in developing the television productions for the Archdiocese of New York.

-A creative spark that I got to see first hand was the “digital online workspace” that moved from city to city composed of twenty media professionals under the direction of Matt Palmer of the USCCB, and Notre Dame graduate Brian Synder of Golin PR & Digital Media, Chicago.
-No one in that workspace was over thirty years of age, and their energy, and long hours paid off.
+I saw first-hand the “digital online workspace” that moved from city to city composed of twenty media professionals under the direction of Matt Palmer of the USCCB, and Notre Dame graduate Brian Synder of Golin PR & Digital Media, Chicago.
+No one in that workspace was over thirty years of age, and their energy and long hours paid off.

-Now let me bring my remarks back to the local church and suggest how we might as laywomen and men collaborate by means of the new social media for the benefit of the gospel and our parish communities.
+Now let me bring my remarks back to the local Church and suggest how we might as laywomen and men collaborate employing the new social media for the benefit of the gospel and our parish communities.

-In 2010, a mere six years ago, I found myself at a banquet table sitting alongside Archbishop Claudio Maria Celli, who at the time was the President of the Pontifical Council for Social Communications.
-That evening at Marquette University, the archbishop gave the keynote address to a group of Church communicators.
-After the speech, and maybe during the dessert, our conversation turned from his hometown of Rimini, and to something that was on his mind.
+In 2010, a mere six years ago, I found myself at a banquet table sitting alongside Archbishop Claudio Maria Celli.
+He at the time was the President of the Pontifical Council for Social Communications.
+That evening at Marquette University, the archbishop gave the keynote address to a group of church communicators.
+After the speech, our conversation turned from his hometown of Rimini, and to something that was on his mind.

-Yes, our task is to create an effective and persuasive public presence for our local church or college/university, and for the gospel!
+Yes, our task is to create a compelling and persuasive public presence for our local Church or college/university, and for the gospel!

-St. Matthew Lutheran Church in Walnut Creek, California is one of those parishes that looks and sounds like a Catholic parish.
-I had participated in a Catholic/Lutheran wedding there and the Roman Catholic side of the congregation had little evidence to support that they were in alternative faith community, since this church looked and sounded so much like a Roman Catholic church.
+St. Matthew Lutheran Church in Walnut Creek, California, is one of those parishes that looks and sounds like a Catholic parish.
+I had participated in a Catholic/Lutheran wedding there, and the Roman Catholic side of the congregation had little evidence to support that they were an alternative faith community, since this Church looked and sounded so much like a Roman Catholic church.

-However, there were several important differences, and features that could refresh our own liturgical celebrations and the overall strengthening of parish community.
-So I went back to this St. Matthew several times, simply to be an observer of their music, media and how these were incorporated into the worship and life of the parish.
+However, several significant differences and features could refresh our own liturgical celebrations and the overall strengthening of the parish community.
+So I went back to this St. Matthew several times, simply to be an observer of their music, media, and how these were incorporated into the worship and life of the parish.

-For example, they have a full time media director who works along side the musical team of organist, choir director, leaders of song and youth choir.
+For example, they have a full-time media director who works alongside the musical team of an organist, choir director, leaders of song, and youth choir.
 The media director has the task of dealing with lighting design, microphones, and visuals.

-As scripture is read during the service, behind the lecture, there is a large screen project of the scriptural texts for those with hearing loss.
-Toward the end of the liturgy at the time for announcements, there were visuals to accompany the information about coming events, and often they may show a tightly edited video.
-One Sunday, the short video reported on their youth service projects in Latin America.
+While scripture is read, behind the lecture, there is a large screen project of the scriptural texts for those with hearing loss.
+Toward the end of the liturgy at the time for announcements, there were visuals to accompany the information about coming events, and often they may show a tightly edited video: one Sunday, the short video reported on their youth service projects in Latin America.

-Many of these elements find their way onto the parish website, and most of all there is a person to person outreach by means of email and Facebook that’s meant both to welcome new membership and to encourage parish participation.
+Many of these elements find their way onto the parish website, and most of all there is a person to person outreach employing email and Facebook that’s meant both to welcome new members and to encourage parish participation.

 I discovered too that you may get out of this Church without putting money in the collection, but I assure you that you cannot leave without giving them your email address or telephone number.

-Again, Saint Matthew’s is not a mega-Church, and in fact it’s not an especially large space, but it does have a strong following, and for good reason.
+Again, Saint Matthew’s is not a mega-Church, and in fact, it’s not an unusually large space, but it does have a strong following, and for a good reason.
 It has refreshed itself with the tools of social communication for the benefit of the gospel.

 I’ve never been one to suggest that there is one model or size that fits all, and not every parish has the capacity to carry out some of my suggestions.
 Nonetheless, I believe there is an opportunity here for creative action, where talented lay men and women, and those in the digital arts may provide an opening for us in the years ahead.